-A mural of John T. Williams, the woodcarver who was shot by a police officer in 2010, for whom I-873 is named.
+A mural of John T. Williams, the woodcarver who was shot by a police officer in 2010.
 Credit: No Touching Ground

 It’s not over yet, but an initiative that would make it easier to prosecute police has a long way to go and a short time to do it.